 The Lamborghini Countach is a head-turner in any spec, but this 5000 Quattrovalvole Downdraft variant is unique among the rest.
 Its Factory Lamborghini COA is documented by none other than former Lambo chief test driver Valentino Balboni.
 Of the 610 Countach 5000 Quattrovalvole models imported into the USA from 1985 to 1988, just 13 vehicles were fitted with downdraft carburetors at U.S. ports before the EPA and DOT banned Lamborghini from importing them.
 The rest came were equipped with Bosch Electronic fuel-injection systems, making this carbureted example a rare bull.

 One of 277 production Jaguar XJ220 examples, this British bullet was the fastest car in the world when it debuted.
 The Jag topped anything from Lamborghini and Ferrari, and it took the introduction of the legendary McLaren F1 to force the XJ220 to concede the throne.
-The XJ220 currently residing at Autosport Designs was imported from Germany to the States in 2004, where it was meticulously maintained until it was shipped to Jaguar in Coventry in 2011 for factory service and engine rebuild to European specs.
+The XJ220 currently residing at Autosport Designs was imported from Germany to the States in 2004, where it was meticulously maintained until it was shipped to Jaguar in Coventry in 2011 for factory service and an engine rebuild to European specs.
 With its Jaguar Daimler Heritage Trust Certificate, this XJ220 is among the finest examples of its kind.

 This Aston Martin Vanquish was converted to a 6-speed manual by Aston Martin Works Service in 2012, replacing the F1-style paddle shift transmission.
 These are the people who produced the factory Vanquish new at the Works in Newport Pagnell.
 This V-12 Vanquish has spent its life in California and Texas and is also loaded with factory performance and cosmetic options.
 Autosport Designs went through the car to make sure all systems are operating as they should.
 The entire front end of this Vanquish is wrapped in clear shield film for protection from road debris.